Top Examples of ERP Systems in 2024

 Supply Chain Management

 The supply chain management modules manage the flow of goods and services between locations as efficiently and cost-effectively as possible.
-This means it provides assistance from the initial acquisition of raw materials through to the finished product being delivered to a customer.
+This means they provide assistance from the initial acquisition of raw materials to the finished product being delivered to a customer.

 Customer Relationship Management (CRM)

 The customer relationship management module stores information on all customers and prospects your organization is pursuing.
-This tracks the relationships and interactions primarily between your sales staff and customers.
-CRM data is intended to be used to improve business relationships and grow your business–ultimately improving profitability.
+It tracks the relationships and interactions primarily between your sales staff and customers.
+CRM data is intended to improve business relationships and grow your business, ultimately improving profitability.

 Human Resources

 A human resource management module manages employee information while automating tasks involving the people in your organization, such as employee scheduling, recruitment, and boosting employee productivity.
-This detailed module keeps records on all employees and stores documents on them like performance reviews, job descriptions, salary information, hours worked, and paid time off.
+This detailed module keeps records on all employees and stores documents on them, such as performance reviews, job descriptions, salary information, hours worked, and paid time off.

 Read More: ERP Modules: Types, Benefits, and Functions